ggmaniack/ultimateSelect/readme.md

 # UltimateSelect

-A modern style-able replacement for SELECT elements.
+A modern styleable replacement for SELECT elements.

+## New Features (1.3.x)

+* Mobile/touch friendly

 ## Features